kaist-ina/RUN-DVC/README.md

 ## Workflow for reproducing results of RUN-DVC
 1. Generate labeled datasets from source domain.
 2. Train pileup RNN model using source domain datasets.
-3. Generate unlabeled datasets from target sequencing method (target domain).
+3. Generate unlabeled datasets from sequencing method of interest (target domain).
 4. Train CNN model using both labeled and unlabeled datasets.
-5. Variant calling with the trained model in target sequencing method.
+5. Variant calling with the trained model in the sequencing method of interest.
 ---
 ## Server requirements
 - More than 100GB of RAM (minimum 64GB)